-Site Selection Questionnaire date: building owner: address: Building Owner & Tenant Engageme What is the communication like between building and tenant? ent Does the building have dedicated point(s)-of-contact to assist with building system, performance, and sustainability-related questions. efforts? / Does the building have guidance or resources to support high- performance tenant fit-outs?
+Site Selection Questionnaire date: building owner: address: Building Owner & Tenant Engagement What is the communication like between building and tenant?
+Does the building have dedicated point(s)-of-contact to assist with building system, performance, and sustainability-related questions/efforts?
+Does the building have guidance or resources to support high- performance tenant fit-outs?
 Does the building have a tenant engagement program or strategy, including owner-tenant aligned Operations & Maintenance (O&M) plans, regular O&M coordination meetings with a dedicated point person or team?
-How much collaboration and support is given to the tenant for mana systems and monitoring performance? aging the owner and other tenants that allows for knowledge sharing?
+How much collaboration and support is given to the tenant for managing systems and monitoring performance?
+Does the building offer a platform or strategy for communications with the owner and other tenants that allows for knowledge sharing?
+What additional sustainability attributes does the building have?
+What sustainability-focused policies or resources does the owner offer?
+Notes: